Amhara people

-Amharas (አማራ; ዐምሐራ) are a Semitic-speaking ethnic group which is indigenous to Ethiopia, traditionally inhabiting parts of the northwest Highlands of Ethiopia, particularly inhabiting the Amhara Region.
+Amharas (አማራ; ዐምሐራ) are a Semitic-speaking ethnic group indigenous to Ethiopia in the Horn of Africa, traditionally inhabiting parts of the northwest Highlands of Ethiopia, particularly the Amhara Region.

 According to the 2007 national census, Amharas numbered 19,867,817 individuals, comprising 26.9% of Ethiopia's population, and they are mostly Oriental Orthodox Christian (members of the Ethiopian Orthodox Tewahedo Church).

 They are also found within the Ethiopian expatriate community, particularly in North America.
-They speak Amharic, an Afro-Asiatic language of the Semitic branch which serves as the main and one of the five official languages of Ethiopia.
+They speak Amharic, an Afroasiatic language of the Semitic branch which serves as the main and one of the five official languages of Ethiopia.
 As of 2018, Amharic has over 32 million native speakers and 25 million second language speakers.

-The Amhara and neighboring groups in North and Central Ethiopia and Eritrea refer to themselves as "Habesha" (Abyssinian) people.
+The Amhara and neighboring groups in North and Central Ethiopia and Eritrea, more specifically the diaspora refer to themselves as "Habesha" (Abyssinian) people.

+Historically, the Amhara held significant political position in the Ethiopian Empire.
+They were the origin of the Solomonic dynasty and all the emperors of Ethiopia were Amhara with the exception of Yohannes IV since the restoration of the dynasty in 1270.

 Origin

-The earliest extants of the Amhara as a people, dates to the early 12th century in the middle of the Zagwe Dynasty, when the Amhara were recorded of being in conflict in the land of Wargih against the Wärjih in 1128 AD.
+Among the earliest extants of the Amhara as a people, dates to the early 12th century in the middle of the Zagwe Dynasty, when the Amhara were recorded of being in conflict in the land of Wärjih in 1128 AD.

-A non-contemporary 13th or 14th century hagiographical source from Saint Tekle Haymanot traces Amhara even further back to the mid 9th century AD as a location.
+Another early reference of the Amhara comes from the mid-12th century source by Umara al-Yamani, where he explicitly mentions that one of the 9th century rulers of the Najahid Dynasty, identified as an individual named Kaid Abu Muhammad Surur al-Fatiki, "...belonged to the Abyssinian tribe of Amhara, and all I can relate of him is but as a drop in the sea of his great merit".
+A non-contemporary 13th or 14th century hagiographical source from Saint Tekle Haymanot traces Amhara even further back to the mid 9th century AD as a named location and a recognized territorial domain.

 Ethnogenesis

 Amharic is a South Ethio-Semitic language, along with Gurage, Argobba and others.
 Some time before the 1st century AD, the North and South branches of Ethio-Semitic diverged.
-Due to the social stratification of the time, the Cushitic Agaw adopted the South Ethio-Semitic language and eventually absorbed the Semitic population.
+Due to the social stratification of the time, the Cushitic Agaw adopted the South Semitic language and mixed with the Semitic population.
 Amharic thus developed with a Cushitic substratum and a Semitic superstratum.
 The proto-Amhara, or the northernmost South Ethio-Semitic speakers, remained in constant contact with their North Ethio-Semitic neighbors, evidenced by linguistic analysis and oral traditions.
 A 7th century southward shift of the center of gravity of the Kingdom of Aksum and the ensuing integration and Christianization of the proto-Amhara also resulted in a high prevalence of Geʽez sourced lexicon in Amharic.
-By about the 9th century AD, there was a linguistically distinct ethnic group called the Amhara in the area between the Tekezé River and the valleys of the eastern tributaries of the Blue Nile.
+By about the 9th century AD, there was a linguistically distinct ethnic group called the Amhara in the area of Bete Amhara.

 Etymology

-The present name for the Amharic language and its speakers comes from the medieval province of Amhara.
-The latter enclave was located around Lake Tana at the headwaters of the Blue Nile, and included a slightly larger area than Ethiopia's present-day Amhara Region.

-The further derivation of the name is debated.
-Popular etymology traces it to amari ("pleasing; beautiful; gracious") or mehare ("gracious").
-Another popular etymology claims that it derives from Ge'ez ዐም (ʿam, "people") and ሐራ (ḥara, "free" or "soldier") although this has been dismissed by Donald Levine.
-Getachew Mekonnen Hasen traces it to an ethnic name related to the Himyarites of ancient Yemen.
+The origin of the Amhara name is debated. toAnother popular etymology claims that it derives from Ge'ez ዐም (ʿam, "people") and ሐራ (ḥara, "free" or "soldier").